typemill/docs/03-for-theme-developers/03-twig.md

 {% endblock %}
 ````

-Now, your template `index.twig` extends your template `layout.twig` and the `block content` in your layout template gets replaced by the `block content` defined in your index template.
-At the same time the layout template includes the navigation and the footer.
+Now, the `index.twig` template extends the `layout.twig` template, and the `block content` in your layout template gets replaced by the `block content` defined in your index template.
+At the same time, the layout template includes the navigation and the footer.

 ### Macros

 Macros in Twig are like functions in PHP: You can use them for repeating tasks.
 A typical example is a navigation, where you loop over a comlex and multi-dimensional array recursively.
 But you can also use macros to render forms and input fields.

-Macros are usually the most complex parts of your theme and they are mostly used for generating a navigation.
-You can use the macro for the navigation used in the typemill theme as a starting point.
+Macros are usually the most complex parts of your theme, and they are mostly used for generating navigation.
+You can use the macro for the navigation used in the Typemill theme as a starting point.
 In most cases, you won't even touch it, but if you read the code in detail, it will probably pretty easy for you to costumize it for your needs.

 A typical macro code for a navigation looks like this: